JamFfm/NEXTIONDisplay/README.md

 The fermenting graphs are not build up to now.
 This will be implemented when brewgraph is stable.-> done

 The code of the statusbar in the Multibrew screen is not ready build.
 Will be implemented in next release.-> done

+The kettlenames and stepnames sometimes are missing letters.
+I did not understand how encode and decode really function until now. --> done

 # Support